duxbuse/ninthage-data-analytics/README.md

 ## Expected file format for ingestion

 To be read we require a .docx word document.
-The title of the document is the tournament aka "bigbellybash.docx" -> tournamnet = "bigbellybash"
+The title of the document is the tournament aka "bigbellybash.docx" -> tournament = "bigbellybash"

 Then the document itself is a list of legal 9thage army lists in new recruit format but with the following requirements
 ```